grafana/github-traffic/README.md

 CRONTAB_SCHEDULE=crontab-schedule-to-get-data-from-github # Default: "0 * * * *"
 ```

 **_NOTE:_** You also can use your username if you don't belong to any organization.
-In this case, use "USERNAME" instead of "ORG_NAME".
+In this case, use "USER_NAME" instead of "ORG_NAME".

 Run the image:
 ```